Bad Boy Johnny and the Prophets of Doom: History

-Written in 1986 by Daniel Abineri it premiered in Melbourne in 1989 and featured Russell Crowe in the title role.
-Bad Boy Johnny enjoyed a six-month run in Melbourne and Sydney, won two International Pater Awards for best libretto and score, and spawned a cast album on WEA and a top ten single "Enemy The Sun".
+Written in 1986 by Daniel Abineri, it premiered in Melbourne in 1989 and featured Russell Crowe in the title role.
+Bad Boy Johnny enjoyed a six-month run in Melbourne and Sydney, won two International Pater Awards for best libretto and score, and spawned a cast album on WEA and a single "Enemy The Sun".
 The late Australian pop singer Troy Newman who took over the title role, is heard on the official cast album and single in place of Russell Crowe.

 In April 1993 a showcase performance of the musical, directed by Daniel Abineri was performed at Jacksons Lane Community Theatre N6.
 Performing in the cast were 1980s pop band Then Jerico singer Mark Shaw in the title role, Daniel Abineri as Father McLean, with Elizabeth Carling from TV's drama series Boon, Sebastian Abineri as Pope Liberty III, Jody Saron as Desire and Cathy Murphy and Matt Selby in supporting roles.

-On 26 January 1994, Bad Boy Johnny was re-mounted as a five-week limited showcase run at The Union Chapel in Islington London, again directed by Daniel Abineri and starring Craig Ferguson and Mark Shaw it also featured Cornel John as Charlie Fortune, Anna Jacysaon as Mary, Eve Barker as Desire, Stephen Marcus as Pope Liberty, and Sandra Bee, Perry Benson, Louisa Casano, Mark Frost, Daniel Kyle and Louise Anne Wesley as the ensemble.
+On 26 January 1994, Bad Boy Johnny was re-mounted as a five-week limited showcase run at The Union Chapel in Islington London, again directed by Daniel Abineri and starring Craig Ferguson and Mark Shaw.
+It also featured Cornel John as Charlie Fortune, Anna Jacysaon as Mary, Eve Barker as Desire, Stephen Marcus as Pope Liberty, and Sandra Bee, Perry Benson, Louisa Casano, Mark Frost, Daniel Kyle and Louise Anne Wesley as the ensemble.

 The 1994 London production made national news when it caused grave offence to the Roman Catholic Church and was closed down after just nine performances.

 Synopsis

-Born on the wrong side of the tracks to a single mother and part-time prostitute called Mary, Johnny steals his first guitar and forms a band, the Prophets Of Doom.
+Born on the wrong side of the tracks to a single mother and part-time prostitute called Mary, who died when he was little, Johnny steals his first guitar and forms a band, the Prophets Of Doom.
 He is discovered and managed by his evil parish priest Father MacLean.

 Booked onto an X Factor-type show called Have Your Say, Johnny is voted by the public as the person the world would like to see as the new Pontiff.
 However, the current incumbent, the obese Pope Liberty III, is not going to step down.
 Enter Johnny's number one fan Desire who, disguised as a nun, tries to seduce Liberty, leading him to die of a massive heart attack.

 So Johnny is ordained as the people's Pope.
 However, he learns that MacLean raped his mother in the confessional box when she was just sixteen and that he is in fact Johnny's father.
 Things get even worse for Johnny when it then transpires that Maclean murdered Mary in order to get his hands on Johnny.
 Johnny swears revenge, so MacLean plans to have his client assassinated live on his TV show, The Vatican Tonite.